 - Standards & Resources

-Presenter - Frank Jewett, VP of Hospitality - UIEvolution, Inc.
+Presenter - Frank Jewett, VP of Hospitality, UIEvolution, Inc.

-Presenter - Yanick Pouffary, Chief Technologist, Mobility & Networking Technology Services - HP Enterprise
+Presenter - Yanick Pouffary, Chief Technologist, Mobility & Networking Technology Services, HP Enterprise

 Bluetooth has become ubiquitous in mobile phones, and is gaining traction in other aspects of technology - but how can hotels leverage recent advancements in Bluetooth?
-This session covers the technology behind Bluetooth and Bluetooth Low Energy while identifying different capabilities and use cases that each technology enables.
-You will leave this session with a deep understanding of the technology and the potential innovations it may enable in your hotels.
+This session covers the technology behind Bluetooth and Bluetooth Low Energy while identifying different capabilities and use cases that each technology enables. you will leave this session with a deep understanding of the technology and the potential innovations it may enable in your hotels.

-Presenter - Frank Jewett, Executive Director of Product Solutions - UIEvolution, Inc.
+Presenter - Frank Jewett, Executive Director of Product Solutions, UIEvolution, Inc.

 Exploding bandwidth needs and wireless coverage are driving the importance of a robust and reliable wireless network in hotels.
 This session covers recent advancements and deployment strategies for wireless technology in the hospitality industry.
 Consumer devices and the evolution of wireless technology are also discussed at length in this webinar.
 Other topics include:

-Presenter - Perry Correl, Principal Technologist of Xirrus.
+Presenter - Perry Correl, Principal Technologist, Xirrus

 The session includes vital information about PON and its importance to the hospitality industry.
-If you are planning on upgrading your network infrastructure or building a new network, this webinar will provide insight into a cabling infrastructure with an expected lifetime of several decades.
+If you are planning on upgrading your network infrastructure of building a new network, this webinar will provide insight into a cabling infrastructure with an expected lifetime of several decades.
 Topics covered in this session include: